-- If you know the title of the article: you can copy/paste it into JumboSearch to see if we have access to it electronically.
+- If you know the article's title, you can type or copy/paste it into JumboSearch to see if we have access to it electronically.

-- If you have the DOI or PMID of the article: you can enter the DOI or PMID into this link resolver to get direct access to the full text or PDF.
+- If you have the article's DOI or PMID, you can enter into this link resolver tool to get direct access to a complete online copy or PDF.
 Note: if you're not connected to the Tufts VPN, you will need to search for Tufts University and log in to get access to the full article.

-- If you don't see the article you're looking for in your JumboSearch results: it's possible we have the article in print.
-Follow the instructions below to look up the title of the journal, magazine, or newspaper that the article was published in and check the format(s) and dates of coverage available through the libraries.
+- If you don't see the article you're looking for in your JumboSearch results, it's possible we have the article in print or that we have electronic access, but individual article title information hasn't been indexed in JumboSearch.
+Follow the instructions below to look up the title of the journal, magazine, or newspaper in which the article was published and check the format(s) and dates of coverage available through the libraries.

 Find a specific journal, magazine, or newspaper

-- To find a print journal, use the call number and the location given in JumboSearch.
-Journals (aka Bound Periodicals) can be found on Level G of Tisch Library (two levels down from the main entrance).
+- For print journal access, use the call number and the location given in JumboSearch.
+Print journals (including Bound Periodicals) are on Level G of Tisch Library (two levels down from the main entrance).